hhskt/Awata_Weak/README.md

 ![Awata Weak](image.png)

-A free virtual singer with a youthful female voice, compatible with multiple vocal engines and adaptable to any software.
+A free virtual singer with a youthful feminine voice, compatible with multiple vocal engines and adaptable to any software.

 Awata Weak is a fragment of a single, branched system, existing simultaneously in multiple worlds and manifesting in a physical form that shifts from a frail girl to a mature woman, perpetually oscillating between the wholeness and fragmentation of her digital self.